-A frequency count can be made of observations for EFs falling within an arbitrarily small, two-dimensional region of riskreturn space.
+A frequency count can be made of observations for EFs falling within an arbitrarily small, two-dimensional region of risk-return space.
 An example of this mapping for 5,000 bootstrap-simulated EFs appears in Figure 8.
-Collectively, this mapping involves the 2-dimensional, intervalization of approximately 45,000 quadratic optimizations constituting the EFs for the underlying bootstrapped samples.38 parameterization of claims generations in DFA models.
-38 Equi-return, minimum variance points for the 5,000 bootstrapped EFs were intervalized based on an overall evaluation of the range of risk among all points on all EFs.
-If an efficient set could not be identified for a return level, the observation was ignored.
-The marginal probabilities (risk-return) were normalized to the number of viable observations for that risk level.
-The number of viable optimizations exceeded 4,500 at each return level.
+Collectively, this mapping involves the two-dimensional intervalization of approximately 45,000 quadratic optimizations constituting the EFs for the underlying bootstrapped samples.37

-5.1 Equi-Return Slice of the Efficient Surface
+5.1.
+Equi-Return Slice of the Efficient Surface